Walpole Giants Teen Hike

 What Teens Gain on This Hike

-Across three adventurous days on the south coast, participants develop:
+Across days on trail, participants develop:

 - Sustained focus and cognitive resilience under challenge